shkssj/grm-twitch/README.md

     if response == 'live' then
         print('The streamer is in live')
     elseif response == 'live_not_title' then
-        print('The streamer is in live but the title don\'t include the word you provided') elseif response == 'notlive' then
+        print('The streamer is in live but the title doesn\'t include the word you provided') elseif response == 'notlive' then
         print('The streamer is not in live')
     end